 Vision —> Goals —> Objectives —> Tasks —> Timelines —> Follow-up

 Step 1 - Vision

-The first step in setting goals and priorities is to personally develop what the organization should look like at some point in the future — a vision.
-A junior leader, such as a supervisor or line manager, will mainly be concerned with a department, section, or small group of people.
-While senior leaders set the vision for the entire organization.
-However, both types of visions need to support the organization's goals.
+The first step in setting goals and priorities is to personally develop what the organization should look like at some point in the future — this is a vision.
+A junior leader, such as a supervisor or line manager, will mainly be concerned with a department, section, or small group of people, while senior leaders set the vision for the entire organization.
+However, both types of visions need to support each other and the organization's goals.

 The mission of the organization is crucial in determining your vision.
 Your vision needs to coincide with the big picture.
 The term “vision” suggests a mental picture of what the future organization will look like.
 The concept also implies a later time horizon.
-This time horizon tends to be mid to long term in nature, focusing normally on 1/2 to 5 years in the future for visions affecting the entire organization.
-However, leaders such as supervisors or line managers tend to have shorter time horizon visions —normally a few months to a year.
+This time horizon tends to be mid to long-term in nature, focusing normally on 1/2 to 5 years in the future for visions affecting the entire organization.
+However, leaders such as supervisors or line managers tend to have shorter time horizon visions, normally lasting a few weeks to a year.

 Pareto Principle (80-20 Rule)

 Vilfredo Pareto, a 19th century economist, theorized that most effects come from relatively few causes; that is, 80 percent of the effects come from 20 percent of the possible causes (Juran, 1988).
 For example, 20 percent of the inventory items in the supply chain of an organization accounts for 80 percent of the inventory value.
 This is known as the Pareto principle or the 80-20 rule.